Paley-Wiener theorems for a p-adic spherical variety: Eigenspace decomposition of Eisenstein integrals

 This vector space carries a smooth $A_{X,\Omega}$-action via the action of this torus on $\mathcal S(X_\Omega)$.
 Thus, over a finite extension of $\mathcal K_Y$, it splits into a direct sum of generalized eigenspaces.
 We will describe the eigencharacters.

-Let $\hat A$ denote the unitary dual of the maximal reductive quotient of the minimal parabolic of $G$.
-In what follows, characters of a Levi $L_\Theta$ are considered as characters of $A$ via the embedding of the minimal parabolic into the parabolic $P_\Theta^-$ (\emph{not} $P_\Theta$).
+Let $\hat T$ denote the unitary dual of the ``universal'' split torus $T$, defined as the maximal central split torus of the Levi quotient of the minimal parabolic of $G$.
+In what follows, characters of a Levi $L_\Theta$ are considered as characters of $T$ via the embedding of the minimal parabolic into the parabolic $P_\Theta$.
 Thus, we have restriction maps:

 and recall that there is also a quotient map:

 whose image at the level of $F$-points we are denoting by $A_{X,\Omega}'$.